-Registered Migration Agents (RMAs) are conversant with migration laws, visa application procedures and processes, and keep themselves updated with the ongoing changes.
-RMAs can make a pre-assessment of a visa applicant's status, and can identify any shortfalls or weaknesses beforehand.
-RMAs can provide suitable guidance to applicants to avoid possible pitfalls, so that once an application is lodged with DIBP, the chances of failure are considerably reduced.
-That is why DIBP highly recommends that you use an Australian Registered Migration Agent when applying for an Australian visa.
-RMAs can also assist in seeking reviews with Tribunals, if the outcome from DIBP is unsuccessful.
+Registered Migration Agents (RMAs) of Australia and Licensed Immigration Advisers (LIAs) New Zealand are conversant with migration laws, visa application procedures and processes, and keep themselves updated with the ongoing changes.
+We can provide suitable guidance to applicants to avoid possible pitfalls, so that once an application is lodged with the immigration department, the chances of failure are considerably reduced.
+That is why both the Department of Home Affairs (of Australia) and Immigration New Zealand highly recommend that you use a licensed professional when applying for a visa.

 No, we are not an employment agency.
 Australia NZ Migration Centre (ANZMC) specialises in migration matters, and therefore, we focus on making the migration pathway clear and smooth for you.
 Although we shall be happy to provide you with general guidance to carry out your job search activity upon migration, our activity does not include job placement services.

 There are different requirements of English levels for different Australian visas.
 Depending on the visa that you apply for, DIBP may require you to provide evidence of having a specified minimum level of English language.
 However, in addition to DIBP, your skills assessment authority and, if you are a student, your educational institution (that is, your University or TAFE Institute) may also require you to meet certain English level conditions.
 Therefore, you may be required to meet the requirements of various parties in regard to your English language levels.
 Therefore, be sure to check regarding the English language requirements of all the concerned parties before planning to apply for an Australian visa.